sseleman95/CMD/docs/deploy.md

 ## Stormkit

 1. Login to your [Stormkit](https://www.stormkit.io) account.
-2. Using the user interface, import your docsify project from one of the three supported Git providers (GitHub, GitLab, or Bitbucket).
+2. Using the user interface, import your CMD project from one of the three supported Git providers (GitHub, GitLab, or Bitbucket).
 3. Navigate to the project’s production environment in Stormkit or create a new environment if needed.
 4. Verify the build command in your Stormkit configuration.
 By default, Stormkit CI will run `npm run build` but you can specify a custom build command on this page.
 5. Set output folder to `docs`